solkim-83/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

       Use case ends.

-* 3a.
+* 1b.
 The given keyword is invalid.

-    * 3a1.
+    * 1b1.
 Athena shows an error message.

       Use case ends.

 #### **Use case: Sort through events**

-Preconditions: The event the user wishes to view is displayed on the UI.

 **MSS**

+1. User requests to view events.

+1. Athena shows a list of events.

 1. User requests to sort the events in the list.